 In terms of having the kids at home, I know we’re quite lucky.
 My kids are actually quite self-contained and aren’t very demanding.
 Perhaps it’s because I never felt the need to entertain them once they got past 5.
 If they came to me and said they were bored, I’d reply ‘Great, that gives your brain a change to be creative’.
 They hated hearing that, but it worked.
 They now spend the day playing in their rooms, drawing, bouncing on trampolines, playing video games and watching Youtube.
 We do an hour’s worth of schoolwork with my son (age 10) because, to be honest, we don’t have the time and he doesn’t have the interest in doing any more.
 My daughter (age 12) on the other hand is spending about 4 hours a day on schoolwork.
 This is primarily because she’s working on a history project that she’s deeply interested in.

-I’ve seen some post online asking ‘is Coronavirus the end of the Zero Waste movement?’ and some such nonsense.
+I’ve seen some articles online asking ‘is Coronavirus the end of the Zero Waste movement?’ and some such nonsense.
 I have to ask, why on earth would it be?
 In fact I’d say the opposite.
 With a recent study finding that the virus can live on plastic and steel packaging for up to 72 hours it seems you’d be far safer refilling your own containers than buying packaged goods.

 In fact I’ve think living sustainably has made it much easier to manage with quarantine than we would have previously.
 Here are some ways it’s done so;